-The name ‘Delilah’ was originally designated to an Israeli unmanned aerial vehicle (UAV) program that started in the late 1970s.1 The UAV was designed to act as a decoy for hostile air defenses so that manned aircraft could more easily penetrate enemy territory.
-After the Israeli Air Force (IAF) suffered heavy losses to Egyptian and Syrian antiaircraft systems in the Yom Kippur War, the decoy concept was scrapped in favor of a weapon that could better neutralize air defenses.2
+The name ‘Delilah’ was originally designated to an Israeli unmanned aerial vehicle (UAV) program that started in the late 1970s.1 Israel originally designed the UAV as an air-launched decoy for attack aircraft.
+After the Israeli Air Force (IAF) suffered heavy losses to Egyptian and Syrian antiaircraft systems in the Yom Kippur War, the decoy concept was scrapped in favor of a weapon that could directly neutralize air defenses.2

 Originally an air-launched cruise missile, Israel has since developed ground-, helicopter-, and ship-launched variants.
 While upgraded versions of the missile are visually identical to the original air frame, the IAF claims the differences between models engineered in Israel are “so fundamental that they can be seen as totally different kinds of missile.”5

-Today, the Delilah uses autonomous technology to search, identify, and loiter over targets.
+Today, the Delilah possesses an ability to search for, identify, and loiter over targets.
 The ability to loiter, more commonly associated with UAVs, gives the missile’s operator the option to perform multiple passes over a target before committing to an attack.
 Loitering, moreover, makes it easier to locate camouflaged or moving targets, such as mobile air defense and artillery platforms.6

 The missile is guided by inertial and GPS navigation systems, and uses a coupled-charged device (CCD)/imaging infrared (IIR) seeker for terminal guidance.
 A CCD is used in imagery technologies to convert light energy from photons, measured in electrical charge, into voltage measurements that can be stored and transferred digitally.
 Delilah employs target auto-tracking technology and a two-way datalink that enables the missile to send and receive flight and targeting information to and from the operator, a key enabler for loitering munitions.
 The missile reportedly has an accuracy of 1 m CEP.9